davisdude/mlib/README.md

     - `true` if the circle is __completely__ inside the polygon.
 	- `false` if the circle is not inside the polygon.

-#####mlib.polygon.isCircleCompletelyOver
-- Checks if a polygon is completely inside of a circle.
-- Synopsis:
-  - `completelyInside = mlib.polygon.isCircleCompletelyOver( circleX, circleY, circleRadius, vertices )`
-  - `completelyInside = mlib.polygon.isCircleCompletelyOver( circleX, circleY, circleRadius, ... )`
-- Arguments:
-  - `circleX`, `circleY`: Numbers.
-The x and y coordinates of the circle.
-  - `circleRadius`: Number.
-The radius of the circle.
-  - `vertices`: Table.
-A table containing all of the vertices of the polygon.
-  - `...`: Numbers.
-All of the points of the polygon.
-- Returns:
-  - `completelyInside`: Boolean.
-    - `true` if the polygon is inside of the circle.
-	- `false` if the polygon is not __completely__ inside of the circle.

 #####mlib.polygon.isPolygonInside
 - Checks if a polygon is inside a polygon.
 - Synopsis: